 Growth in International Student Enrollment

 The number of international students enrolling in the United States went on a decline after Trump took charge.
-It is no secret that the Trump administration was more strict with people going to the United States and that includes students.
+It is no secret that the Trump administration was stricter with people going to the United States, including students.
 In fact, from around 300,000 in 2016, the latest number of enrollees in 2020 had dropped to around 260,000.

 Visa restrictions and policies from the Trump administration exposed more international students to the dangers of deportation or re-entry bans.
 As a result, many international students felt discouraged from pursuing a U.S. education.

-This decline is also reflected in a recent report by international education provider M Square Media.
+This decline is also reflected in a recent report by international education provider M Square Media (MSM).
 The MSM report, which surveyed respondents engaged in the education agency business, shows that the United States lags behind Canada, Australia, and the UK when it comes to destinations international students want to study in.
+For instance, many are considering destinations where they can study in the top universities in the UK or top universities in Canada.

 This situation may change in the time of the Biden administration, which has made itself clear that it will steer away from the previous administration’s isolationism.
 Biden has proposed immigration reform that would make it easier for international students to stay in the United States after graduating in science or engineering courses.
 This reform has earned a lot of praise from various U.S. higher education institutions as it will encourage more international students to enroll.